WORKING WITH COMPLEXITY AND CO-MORBIDITY - 2025/6

 Digital capabilities:

-Trainees are expected to digitally record therapy sessions for presentation in weekly supervision, and for their summative CTS-R submission.
-Trainees are encouraged to continually engage with materials on SurreyLearn, and tutors use a variety of digital means, such as videos, audio recording and podcasts to enhance teaching and engagement.
+Trainees are expected to demonstrate competence in delivering therapy online (with the use of screen sharing documents and use of whiteboard) and they digitally record therapy sessions for presentation in weekly supervision, and for their summative CTS-R submission.
+Trainees are encouraged to continually engage with materials on SurreyLearn, and tutors use a variety of digital means, such as videos, audio recording, podcasts, Poll everywhere, Wordwall, Kahoot and Padlet, to enhance teaching and engagement.

 Employability: